Academic Suspension from MSU for Pre-University Studies students

 - Locate the Suspension Appeal Form that came with your suspension letter.
 (If you can't find it or if you are out of town, Gallatin College can fax a form to you.
 Contact them at 406-994-5536.)

 - Fill out all the information on the front of the form.
 (Note: "GID" means "generated identification number," i.e., your MSU student ID.
 Curriculum is “Pre-University Studies”.)

 - Review the Required Documentation on the back of the form:

 - Statement of Academic Purpose

 - Describe the circumstances that explain your low academic performance in the semester for which you were suspended.
-(Note: Read carefully the information under “2.
-Circumstances that Led to Unsatisfactory Performance ” on the back of the Suspension Appeal Cover Page to help you prepare this.)
+(Note: Read carefully the information under “3.
+Personal extraordinary circumstances” on the back of the Suspension Appeal Form to help you prepare this.)

 - If you have received any Ds or Fs at MSU, explain the reasons for those grades and for any general problem of low academic performance on your part.

 - Describe what you will change in circumstances and in your overall strategy that will help ensure your academic success in the future at MSU if your appeal is successful.